Skip to content

 • process-control: host process enumeration/signalling for local supervision tools.

-• lldb: LLDB/debugserver toolchain access plus debugger-grade host process inspection.
+• lldb: LLDB/debugger toolchain access plus debugger-grade host process inspection.

 • macos-gui: GUI app-related integration paths.